nixworks/public/news/2009/11/7/index.md

 ##### Saudi Arabia
 ### [ Saudi forces bomb a Houthi rebel stronghold in northern Yemen for a third day. ](/news/2009/11/7/saudi-forces-bomb-a-houthi-rebel-stronghold-in-northern-yemen-for-a-third-day.md)
-_Context: Saudi Arabia, Houthi, due to fighting, Yemen_
+_Context: Saudi Arabia, Yemen, due to fighting, Houthi_

 ##### Bermeo
 ### [ Thousands of people in Bermeo, Spain, demonstrate for the release of 36 Spanish fishermen being held by Somali pirates. ](/news/2009/11/7/thousands-of-people-in-bermeo-spain-demonstrate-for-the-release-of-36-spanish-fishermen-being-held-by-somali-pirates.md)
-_Context: Bermeo, Spain, Somali pirates_
+_Context: Spain, Somali pirates, Bermeo_

 ##### Andorra
 ### [ At least two workers are killed after a bridge under construction collapses in Andorra. ](/news/2009/11/7/at-least-two-workers-are-killed-after-a-bridge-under-construction-collapses-in-andorra.md)